 ASEAN Affirms Keenness To Enhance Political, Economic Cooperation With Qatar

-Doha: The Association of Southeast Asian Nations (ASEAN) affirmed its keenness to continue strengthening close political cooperation with the State of Qatar, noting that this shared desire was clearly embodied in the participation of Amir H H Sheikh Tamim bin Hamad Al-Thani in the second ASEAN-GCC Summit, hosted by Malaysia in May 2025.
+Doha: The Association of Southeast Asian Nations (ASEAN) affirmed its keenness to continue strengthening close political cooperation with the State of Qatar, noting that this shared desire was clearly embodied in the participation of HH the Amir Sheikh Tamim bin Hamad Al-Thani in the second ASEAN-GCC Summit, hosted by Malaysia in May 2025.

-This participation is a milestone in the history of relations between the two sides, as it reflected His Highness's keenness to consolidate bilateral cooperation through holding a series of high-level meetings with a number of ASEAN leaders, including HE Prime Minister of Malaysia, Anwar Ibrahim and HE Prime Minister of the Republic of Singapore, Lawrence Wong.
+This participation is a milestone in the history of relations between the two sides, as it reflected His Highness's keenness to consolidate bilateral cooperation through holding a series of high-level meetings with a number of ASEAN leaders, including Prime Minister of Malaysia HE Anwar Ibrahim and Prime Minister of the Republic of Singapore HE Lawrence Wong.

+Prime Minister of the Socialist Republic of Vietnam HE Pham Minh Chinh also visited Qatar in the same month.
+President of the Republic of Indonesia HE Prabowo Subianto also paid an official visit to Qatar in April 2025.

-In a statement issued by its Doha Committee, the Association also noted the economic relations between the State of Qatar and ASEAN, which have witnessed steady growth over the past year, with bilateral trade now reaching approximately $15bn annually.
+In a statement issued by its Doha Committee, the Association also noted the economic relations between the State of Qatar and ASEAN, which have witnessed steady growth over the past year, with bilateral trade now reaching approximately USD 15 billion annually.

 The Committee stated that Qatar is among the key investors in ASEAN countries, with a diversified investment portfolio spanning vital sectors such as energy, financial services, real estate, telecommunications, agriculture, hospitality, and healthcare.